Dir., Strength & Conditioning - Olympic Sports

 A native of North Carolina, Glass graduated from Appalachian State in 1990 with a degree in exercise science.

-While at Northern Illinois, Glass authored the book Weight Training: A Step by Step Guide to the Development of a Safe and Sound Program.
+Glass authored the book Weight Training: A Step by Step Guide to the Development of a Safe and Sound Program.
+He also authored two Speed and Agility video's for Coaches Choice.
 He has written a number of articles for major sport science journals and is a regular speaker at major conferences throughout the United States.
 Glass serves as the Ohio State director of the National Association of Speed and Explosion and is the former Ohio State director for the National Strength and Conditioning Association a position he held for six years.

-He and his wife, Guerdie, have one son, Lee Anthony, Jr. (15), and two daughters, Leila (8) and Leena (6).
-They reside in Westerville.
+He and his wife, Guerdie, have one son, Lee Anthony, Jr. (16), and two daughters, Leila (9) and Leena (7).
+They reside in Galena